rscarson/rustyscript-book/src/advanced/custom_extensions.md

 globalThis.my_add = add;
 ```

+> **Important note:** All javascript files included in an extension MUST be included somewhere.
+> I recommend using the file specified in `esm_entry_point` to include all other files.

 ## Op2
 `Op2` is a deno-provided macro that allows you to define an extension function.
 - The supported types for arguments can be found listed in <https://github.com/denoland/deno_core/blob/main/ops/op2/valid_args.md>
 - And return types, here: <https://github.com/denoland/deno_core/blob/main/ops/op2/valid_retvals.md>

 The `fast` attribute used when possible to denote that the types involved can be converted fast.
 Don't stress too much on when to use this, as the compiler will tell you if you need it, or do not.

+Ops defined in an extension can then be called from javascript using `Deno.core.ops.op_name(args...)`.

 -----